gymshark/datadog-client-js/README.md

 #### Metric Options
 - **apiKey** - Your DataDog API Key *[required]*
 - **prefix** - The prefix to be added to all metrics *[required]*
-- **ddRegion** - The region yourDataDog account is in.
+- **ddRegion** - The region your DataDog account is in.
 This is used to determine the DataDog domain.
 - **samplingEnabled** - A boolean to determine if sampling should be enabled.
 Defaults to `false`
 - **samplingKey** - A unique string to be used to determine if the metric should be sampled. *[required if samplingEnabled is true]*
   - The **samplingKey** is required in cases where you need to instantiate the metric client multiple times in different sandboxes,